tellsiddh/blog.tellsiddh.github.io/_posts/2025-07-04-vector-database-broke.md

 I attempted master-user access via IAM — still failed.

+This was around 3:00 pm.

 ---

 ## AWS Support Weighs In

+At 6:15 pm I contacted AWS support.
 They were able to confirm that the cluster was stuck in a state where it was trying to copy the shards to the new nodes, but it was unable to do so.
 They initially mentioned that this is a normal behavior and the cluster would eventually recover.
 However, after waiting for a few hours, the cluster was still in the same state and we were unable to access it.

 AWS confirmed: